 The answer is that they mark an old fencerow, which itself reflects the property boundaries that were first laid on this land way back in 1834 when this land was first surveyed under the terms of the great Land Ordinance of 1785-one of the founding documents of the United States, which laid out the rules for how the “public domain” would be surveyed and sold into private hands.

-If you compare this fence row with the quarter section lines established by the 1834 survey (viewable on the interactive map under the Wayfinding Boundaries menu and the Human Landscapes 1834 Witness Trees menu), you’ll see that these trees perfectly trace the property boundary established two years before Madison became the territorial capital of Wisconsin.
+If you compare this fence row with the quarter section lines established by the 1834 survey, you’ll see that these trees perfectly trace the property boundary established two years before Madison became the territorial capital of Wisconsin.

 Why are the trees still here?
 Because the old 1834 property boundaries provided the lines along which agricultural fields were eventually laid out when this land began to be farmed.
 Farmers never plow their fields all the way to its margins, so a fencerow is always a place where weeds and shrubs and trees can find refuge from the plow.
 Whenever you see large open-grown trees lined up in the middle of a field for no apparent reason, you are probably seeing an old property boundary.

 These trees in the field are not the only evidence you can find here of the farmers who once worked this land.
 Trace the line of the trees in the field northward down the slope to where they meet the forest, and follow the trail that enters the woods at just this point.
 Look closely, and you’ll find an old fencepost still standing here from the days when this was an active farm.